Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 Shaman can be a hard class to understand at first because there is no clear strategy to play it.
 However it is a very powerful class early if you play it right and it can get really strong.
 Your ability lets you stack thunder or fire points everytime you play a card and release them with the totems.
 Unlike wizard or necromancer, once released you lose your stack
 (less so with class upgrade) so you have to build it again everytime.
-Even so, this ability deals a lot of damage and with some extra mana per turn and/or a specific card, it can do all the killing.
+Even so, this ability deals a lot of damage and shaman is a class that can get huge burn stacks that can do all the killing.
 Your deck should be mostly focused on defense.

 Shaman has many options when it comes to building its deck.
 You can focus on magic or combat cards, or do a mix of both.
 From inferno 1 to 10, you can focus on inflicting burns or just using the thunder damage but in higher infernos only the burns will let you kill high HP enemies.
 As for any class, World 1 will become the most difficult part of the run, because you need to improve your deck quickly before first elite and then to defeat *Gorilla King* or *Evil Forest Guardian*.
 You will lose some runs early simply because you didn't find any good cards.
 Don't feel too bad about it.